-With prolonged Dopamine agonists use, there may Symptoms may increase in severity despite appropriate treatment.
+With prolonged dopamine agonists use, there may symptoms may increase in severity despite appropriate treatment.
 There may be a requirement for an increase in the dose, with earlier onset of symptoms, spreading to unaffected parts, and shorter duration of action of the medication.
 This is known as Augmentation.

 Restless Leg Syndrome may gradually worsen with age.
 The progression is slower in patients with the idiopathic form of the disease than for those who have an associated medical condition.

 The diagnosis and management of restless leg syndrome is complex.
-The condition can be disabling and is best managed by a multidisciplinary team that includes a nurse practitioner, neurologist, internist and the primary care provider.
+The condition can be disabling and is best managed by an interprofessional team that includes a nurse practitioner, neurologist, internist and the primary care provider.
 While there are many drugs used to treat ths disorder, none has been shown to be superior to other classes.
 Plus, these drugs are not reliable or consistent in their efficacy.
 Relapses are common.
 More important, many patients develop adverse reactions to the drug and non-compliance is a major problem in the long run.
 Overall, the quality of life of patients with RLS is poor.